yellows8/3ds_homemenuhax/README.md

 Right before it jumps to executing the loaded ropbin, this delays with a default of 3-seconds.
 This helps with \*hax payload booting not failing as much with this.
 This can be adjusted in the menuhax_manager configuration menu.

 ## menuhax thread
-If the menuhax-thread options are setup via the menuhax_manager configuration menu, during a normal boot to Home Menu menuhax will start a new thread which runs with just ROP.
+If the menuhax-thread options are setup via the menuhax_manager configuration menu(specifically the PAD config), during a normal boot to Home Menu menuhax will start a new thread which runs with just ROP.

 This thread executes a loop.
 First it runs svcSleepThread, delaying with the user-specified value.
 Then it verifies that Home Menu is active by comparing the GSPGPU service session handle with 0x0.
 Then it checks if the pressed PAD buttons match the value specified in config.
 If so, the config file is updated so that menuhax automatically boots \*hax payload on next boot, then svcExitProcess is executed so that Home Menu restarts.